US Patients with Cystic Fibrosis Infections Lack Good Options

 Spexis (through its subsidiary EnBiotix) has in-licensed ColiFin®(inhaled colistimethate sodium) from PARI Pharma GmbH, a global leader in nebulized therapies, for worldwide rights ex-Europe.
 ColiFin® comes from a class of cyclic polypeptide antibiotics (polymyxins), with multi-modal activity against gram-negative pathogens that has so far prevented widespread emergence of resistance.
 Chronic PA infection requires lifelong antibiotic therapy, so the emergence of multi-drug resistant PA strains is a significant health concern.

-CMS, the active substance in ColiFin®, has been developed as a nonactive prodrug of colistin to reduce the toxic side effects of active colistin.
-ColiFin has been approved in Europe since 2010 at doses of 1 MIU (~80 mg CMS) and 2MIU (~160 mg CMS) administered two or three times daily with the PARI eRapid nebulizer system.
-ColiFin® has become a front-line therapy for chronic lung infections in CF with a proven safety and efficacy track record.
+Colistimethate sodium (CMS), the active substance in ColiFin®, is a nonactive prodrug of colistin to reduce the toxic side effects of active colistin.
+ColiFin has been approved in Europe since 2010 at doses of 1 MIU (~80 mg CMS) and 2MIU (~160 mg CMS) administered two or three times daily with the PARI eRapid nebulizer system, and has become a front-line therapy for chronic lung infections in CF with a proven safety & efficacy track record.

-We have received from the FDA a “Study may Proceed” letter to initiate a single Phase 3 trial (COPA) of inhaled ColiFin® in adult and adolescent subjects with cystic fibrosis and chronic PA lung infection to support a future US marketing authorization.
-The clinical development of ColiFin® is supported by the FDA granting of Orphan Drug Designation for treatment of respiratory infection in patients with cystic fibrosis, Qualified Infectious Disease Product (QIDP) Designation for ColiFin® for the treatment of PA lung infections in CF patients, and Fast Track Designation.
+We have received from the FDA a “Study may Proceed” letter to initiate a Phase 3 program for ColiFin® in adult and adolescent subjects with cystic fibrosis and chronic PA lung infection to support a future US marketing authorization.
+The clinical development of ColiFin® is supported by an FDA Orphan Drug Designation for treatment of respiratory infection in patients with cystic fibrosis, Qualified Infectious Disease Product (QIDP) Designation for ColiFin® for the treatment of PA lung infections in CF patients, and Fast Track Designation.